 Probiotics are living microorganisms, typically comprised of “good” bacteria but also certain types of yeast.
 “Probiotics play an important part in a well-rounded diet, and studies have proven they contribute to overall health,” says Dr. Donahue.

 “Probiotics have many health benefits, from normalizing the GI tract to helping support the immune system,” she says.
-Adding probiotics to your dog’s diet helps alleviate gastrointestinal issues, such as diarrhea, gas, cramping, vomiting and even bad breath.
+Adding probiotics to your dog’s diet helps alleviate gastrointestinal issues, such as diarrhea, gas, cramping, vomiting, and even bad breath.
 They boost the immune system and help the absorption of nutrients.
 Some suggest probiotics may even support brain function.
 “Adding a canine-specific probiotic is ideal, but pet owners can also experiment with fermented foods like plain yogurt and kefir.”
 (Though, consult a veterinarian first.)

 8. Pay More Attention to What Your Dog Does When Alone